jamataran/facturas-billin-sdk/packages/java-sdk/docs/InvoicesApi.md

     bearer.setBearerToken("BEARER TOKEN");

     InvoicesApi apiInstance = new InvoicesApi(defaultClient);
-    CreateInvoiceRequest createInvoiceRequest = new CreateInvoiceRequest(); // CreateInvoiceRequest | - If you only send the *lines* field, Billin will **calculate the totals**.
+    InvoiceCreateDto invoiceCreateDto = new InvoiceCreateDto(); // InvoiceCreateDto | - If you only send the *lines* field, Billin will **calculate the totals**.
 If, on the other hand, you want to send all the values so that Billin **does not calculate anything**, you must send the fields *taxLines* and *total*.        - There are two fields to send the **serial number**, either by filling in the *serialCode* field or the *serialId* field.
 In case of sending both, the serialId field has priority.         - Depending on where you have your tax domicile (Basque Country or the rest of Spain) you will have to send some data or others.        - *Province* **is mandatory** for Spain country. try {
-      InvoiceDocumentAnswerDto result = apiInstance.createInvoice(createInvoiceRequest);
+      InvoiceDocumentAnswerDto result = apiInstance.createInvoice(invoiceCreateDto);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling InvoicesApi#createInvoice");